gabriel-aplok/gabriel-aplok.github.io/_blog/setup-git-termux.md

 ```
 Replace `<branch-name>` with the branch you want to push your changes to.

-By following these steps, you should be able to commit and push to your private repository using SSH deploy keys in Termux.
+By following these steps, you should be able to commit and push to your repository using SSH deploy keys in Termux.